wisecorrectrooster/Ian_BlueStampPortfolio/index.md

 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone

+  On my first milestone, the code worked but it couldn't run without it constantly having to be connected to my computer.
+However, I have made it so that it can run on its own with the battery and is put in a box with servos.
+The servos have popsicle sticks attached to them with paper

 # First Milestone